rillonline/writing/kearsarge/kearsarge.md

 "You know I am," I responded.

-I told you I was grumpy in the morning.

 "I need you to come down here," Dad said.
 "I think she's dead."

 Dad gave me the address.
-I thought I knew all the streets in Ptolemy City, but Susan had to look this one up.
+I thought I knew all the streets in Ptolemy City, but I had to look this one up.

 The River District?
 What was Kearsarge doing in the River District at 5:30 in the morning?
-It was worst neighborhood in Ptolemy City.
+It was the worst neighborhood in Ptolemy City.
 Only the most desperate people lived there.
 City service workers were afraid to go there to fix anything.
 People lived in abandoned buildings with broken windows.
 Trash did not get picked up.
 Electricity was often absent.
 In short, the River District was Ptolemy City's slum.
 People went in there and were never seen again.
-I was surprised the police were there.
+I was surprised the police were even there.
 Who had summoned them?

 None of my questions would be answered until I got to the scene.
 I got out of bed, pulled on some clothes I found draped over a chair and